Ready for a busy summer of gardening? Prepare yourself with the summer garden planting guide.

 Important rules for cucumbers:

 - Water is important to start setting on cucumbers.

 - Promote bees to transfer pollen from male to female flower for the cucumbers to develop.

-I just heart grean beans.
+I just love green beans.
 I typically plant them after my peas are finished the first part of June.
 They can really be planted any time after a late freeze and for a fall crop as well.

 TIP: Provide your family with a continuous supply of green beans by planting at intervals several weeks apart.
-Dimensions for planting are:
+Dimensions for summer garden planting guide for green beans are: